ansible/community-docs/contribution_to_project.rst

 A contribution to an Open Source project is any positive addition, change, or feedback given by an individual or company to the project.

-There are some ideas on how you can contribute:
+These are some ideas on how you can contribute:

 - :ref:`Contributing to the codebase<Contributing to codebase>`.
 - :ref:`Contributing to the code developer experience<Contributing to dev exp>`.